 Another group of Town officials with powers and duties established in the Zoning Ordinance is our 3-member Board of Appeals.
 The members serve as volunteers and must be Barnesville residents.
 The Board's duties are in three categories:

 Hearing and deciding on situations where a resident alleges that an error in procedure, ruling, order, etc. has been made by the President of Commissioners or the Planning Commission

 Hearing and deciding on requests from a property owner for a Special Exception to a use, size limit or other standard upon which the Board is required in the Zoning Ordinance to make a judgment.

 Granting variances from the standards/requirements of the Zoning Ordinance or other Ordinance, when a property owner requests, and when the action requested will not be contrary to the Public Interest.

 The Board of Appeals has the authority to adopt rules of Procedure for each type of request shown above.
 Every case brought to the Board of Appeals requires a public hearing, during which all interested parties, including the Planning Commission, are invited to testify.

 After a ruling is issued by the Board, an applicant, or another aggrieved person or group, may disagree with that decision.
 In these instances, the Zoning Ordinance outlines procedures for filing an appeal.
 Ultimately, appeals not resolved at the Town level are heard by the Montgomery County Circuit Court.

-Members of the Board of Appeals are Brian Capaldo, Mike Karns, and Paul Lepine.
+Members of the Board of Appeals are Paul Lepine, Mike Karns, and Jaime Field.